-The District's contractors provide back-up biosolids management capacity in California and Arizona that includes compost, land application, lime stabilization before land application, and landfill.
+The District's contractors provide sufficient biosolids management capacity under the District's normal operating conditions and during emergencies, if needed in California and Arizona that includes compost, land application, lime stabilization and landfill.
 Together, these options have the additional available capacity to manage more than ten times the District's daily biosolids production to ensure sustainable, consistent and reliable operations.
-The District's biosolids management contracts do not guarantee biosolids tonnage and are typically interimterm contracts with five (5) one-year renewal options, for a maximum contract term of 10 years.
+The District's biosolids management contracts do not guarantee biosolids tonnage and are typically interim-term contracts with five (5) one-year renewal options, for a maximum contract term of 10 years.

-In May 2017, the District completed its Biosolids Master Plan that included an evaluation of existing solids handling facilities, assessment of solids treatment alternatives, recommendations for future capital facilities' improvements, identification of alternatives biosolids products that meet sustainable and beneficial reuse markets, and plans for a high-strength organic (food waste slurry) co-digestion facility.
-The Biosolids Master Plan will serve as the District's solids roadmap through construction of new Plant No. 2 facilities over the next 15 years.
+In May 2017, the District completed its Biosolids Master Plan that included an evaluation of existing solids handling facilities, assessment of solids treatment alternatives, recommendations for future capital facilities' improvements, identification of alternatives biosolids products that meet sustainable and beneficial reuse markets and plans for a high-strength organic (food waste slurry) co-digestion facility.
+The Biosolids Master Plan will serve as the District's solids roadmap through construction of new Plant No. 2 solids handling facilities over a 20-year planning period (until 2037).